muhme/joomla-branches-tester/scripts/README.md

 # JBT Scripts

-The `scripts` directory is the source of [Joomla Branches Tester](../README.md) (JBT) functionality.
+The `scripts` directory serves as the source of [Joomla Branches Tester](../README.md) (JBT) functionality.
-You can run all scripts multiple times.
-The order of the arguments is like a shuffle playlist — anything goes.
+All scripts can be run multiple times, with the order of arguments being flexible, similar to a shuffled playlist.
 For a quick overview of all mandatory and optional arguments, run each script with the `help` argument.
 For example:

 ```